benhutchison/GettingWorkDoneWithExtensibleEffects/exercise4/README.md

        a computation that yields `List[PathScan]`.
 The final step is to run the `PathScan` monoid instance over the list to reduce it to one summary scan; `combineAll` does this.

+### :arrow_forward: _Run Code_

-3. Run the tests to verify your task based implementation still gives the correct output.
+Run the tests to verify your task based implementation still gives the correct output.

+### :arrow_forward: :question: _Optional Run Code_

-4. By default Monix batches the execution of a series of Tasks serially in the same thread to avoid thread context switches.
+By default Monix batches the execution of a series of Tasks serially in the same thread to avoid thread context switches.
 The `BatchedExecution(32)` configuration in the Scanner specifies that 32 tasks should be executed by a thread before releasing control and returning to the configured Monix `Scheduler`.